FAQs > Tuning + Mounting

 - Countersink the hole but do not remove more than 0.5mm of material in width or depth.
 Alternately scrape or file off turned up topsheet material.

 - It is imperative to seal the screw in the hole and bond it to the topskin and core to make a single bonded system.
 Fill the holes with a two-part liquid (not paste) epoxy or one-part polyurethane before installing the screws.
 Failure to do so may void the warranty.
 Devcon, 3M, Hardman, Gorilla Glue, and Hysol make excellent two-part epoxies for the task.
 Gorilla Glue, Titebond Polyurethane, and Elmer’s Polyurethane are excellent one component adhesives.
-DO NOT USE CONVENTIONAL WOOD GLUE.
-Using conventional wood glue may void the warranty.

 - Make sure the ski is at least 13 mm thick where a standard binding mounting screw is installed.
 If the ski is less than 13 mm thick, shorten the screw by the difference between the ski thickness and 13 mm.